Tips for Overcoming Loneliness | JED

 Reach Out

 Try working on your communication and reaching out to people you trust for more contact.
-This could include making regular contact with family members, either virtually or over the phone, as well as checking in on friends and acquaintances to ask them about their lives, recent changes, etc. You might also try planning more structured outings with your friends, like lunches or outdoor activities, Zoom game nights, walks or hikes in local parks and green spaces or ask coworkers or classmates to spend time together outside of work/class.
+This could include making regular contact with family members, either virtually or over the phone, as well as checking in on friends and acquaintances to ask them about their lives, recent changes, etc. You might also try planning more structured outings with your friends, like lunches or outdoor activities, game nights, walks or hikes in local parks and green spaces, or ask coworkers or classmates to spend time together outside of work/class.

 Branch Out

 If we’re in a rut, loneliness can sometimes be alleviated by trying something new.
 A new hobby will not only introduce you to a new community of people with similar interests, but will add new stimulation to your routine and improve your overall feelings of self-efficacy and positive self-image.
-This could also include using social media, dating apps, and other forums to connect with people digitally or volunteering for a cause that’s important to you.
+This could also include using trusted social media platforms, dating apps, and other forums to connect with people digitally or volunteering for a cause that’s important to you.
 Giving back is often its own best reward in terms of making us feel good.

 Invest in Your Alone Time (Practice Self-Care)